Skip to main content

 Keep debt low

 A favorable DTI for a conventional loan is generally 36% or less.
 You may qualify for a mortgage with a DTI up to 50% depending on your overall financial situation and credit score.
 If you’re a low- to- moderate income buyer, you may qualify for an FHA loan, which generally accepts borrowers with DTI ratios up to 43%.
-This type of mortgage can be a good option for first-time homebuyers .

 Build and maintain a good credit score

-To improve your score, work on keeping your credit utilization less than 30% on credit cards.
+To improve your score, work on keeping your credit utilization rate less than 30% on credit cards.
 Always make payments on time and monitor your credit report frequently to catch any issues or mistakes.

 Save for a larger down payment